linkerd/linkerd2-conformance/README.md

 This repo contains the conformance tests for [Linkerd2](https://github.com/linkerd/linkerd2) as described by [this](https://github.com/linkerd/rfc/pull/24) RFC.

-The conformance validation tool is primarily intended to be run against an installation of Linkerd2 to verify the correctness of a [Kubernetes](https://kubernetes.io/) cluster's configuration with respect to Linkerd as well as validate non-trivial network communication (HTTP, gRPC, websocket) among stateless and stateful workloads in the Linkerd data plane.
+The conformance validation tool is primarily intended to be run on a specified version of Linkerd to verify the correctness of a [Kubernetes](https://kubernetes.io/) cluster's configuration with respect to Linkerd as well as validate non-trivial network communication (HTTP, gRPC, websocket) among stateless and stateful workloads in the Linkerd data plane.

 The conformance tests exercise the following features:

-- [ ] Validation of your LInkerd2 control plane
+- [ ] Validation of your Linkerd2 control plane
 - [ ] Automatic proxy injection on workloads
 - [ ] Functioning of  `linkerd tap`, `stat`, `routes` and `edges` commands
 - [ ] Verifying the functioning of the `tap` extension API server